Frequently Asked Questions about CABLE – FAQ

 Q: What should I do if CABLE is flashing both the red and green LEDs at the same time?

-A: Unfortunately if you have a CABLE that is flashing both the red and green LED at the same time, you will need to get a replacement unit.
+A: First, replace the battery.
+If you have a CABLE that is flashing both the red and green LED at the same time, you will need to get a replacement unit.
 Please contact NPE at firstname.lastname@example.org to request your replacement.

 Q: What should I do with a dead coin cell battery?